JulienLebranchu/data.ob7.ird.fr/readme.md

 # Marine Institute Data Catalogue: GeoNetwork

-This repository contains the custom files for the [GeoNetwork](https://geonetwork-opensource.org/) implementation of the Marine Institute's Data Cataologue.
+This repository contains the custom files for the [GeoNetwork](https://geonetwork-opensource.org/) implementation of the Marine Institute's Data Catalogue.

 ---

-# How to Build the MI Data Catalogue geonetwork application
+# How to Build the MI Data Catalogue GeoNetwork application

 The external web portal for the MI Data Catalogue is based on GeoNetwork 3 with MI customizations:
 These include:

 - UI Changes to include an MI look & feel.
 - Custom search facets
 - Additional plugins: SensorML, SeaDataNet CDI, SeaDataNet CSR.
-For more information on building plugins for geonetwork refer to: <https://github.com/metadata101/sensorML>
+For more information on building plugins for GeoNetwork refer to: <https://github.com/metadata101/sensorML>

 ## Prerequisites
 The following tools are required to be installed to setup a development environment for GeoNetwork: